Our History

 1944 - 1949

-1944 – Club concerned about decrease in game.
-Begin research to determine number of cattle and sheep grazing Wenatchee and Snoqualmie National Forests.
-Contact State Sports Council asking that “there be no open season on cow elk in Kittitas County for the duration of the war, to protect our elk so that our boys in the service may have some game when they get home.”
-Bill introduced by state Senator McCarran to kill Naneum Elk Herd.
-Club presses for a game management plan to ensure game have adequate habitat in face of ranchers grazing.
-Club sells indoor rifle club property.
+1944 – The Club is concerned about a decrease in game.
+Begin research to determine the number of cattle and sheep grazing the Wenatchee and Snoqualmie National Forests.
+Contact the State Sports Council asking that “there be no open season on cow elk in Kittitas County for the duration of the war, to protect our elk so that our boys in the service may have some game when they get home.”
+Bill introduced by state Senator McCarran to kill the Naneum Elk Herd.
+The Club presses for a game management plan to ensure game have adequate habitat in the face of ranchers’ grazing.
+The club sells indoor rifle club property.

-1945 – Ask Game Department to purchase the site known as Tjossem’s Mill Pond and maintain as a permanent game refuge for migrating birds.
-District Fire Warden reports to club 25% of past fires caused by hunters.
-Too often hunters build warming fires and then leave them.
-Club hosts predator drive to decrease number of magpies preying on gamebirds.
+1945 – Ask Game Department to purchase the site known as Tjossem’s Mill Pond and maintain it as a permanent game refuge for migrating birds.
+District Fire Warden reports to the club 25% of past fires were caused by hunters.
+Too often, hunters build warming fires and then leave them.
+The Club hosts a predator drive to decrease the number of magpies preying on gamebirds.
 Magpies trapped and released carrying a War Bond payable to the hunter.

-1946 – Club joins Cascade Field & Stream Club to stop polluting of Yakima River: raw sewage from South Roslyn and washer at coal mines using a chemical that is killing fish.
-Ask Game Department what they intend to do to prevent deer and elk from drowning in the Highline Canal.
-Club creates two committees to take care of shooting needs: Trap Club and Rifle Club.
-Club opposes special season on cow elk in Kittitas and Yakima Counties set by State Game Commission.
-Work with US Soil Conservation Service on a reseeding program.
+1946 – Club joins Cascade Field & Stream Club to stop polluting of the Yakima River: raw sewage from South Roslyn and washers at coal mines using a chemical that is killing fish.
+Ask the Game Department what they intend to do to prevent deer and elk from drowning in the Highline Canal.
+The club creates two committees to take care of shooting needs: the Trap Club and the Rifle Club.
+The club opposes a special season on cow elk in Kittitas and Yakima Counties set by the State Game Commission.
+Work with the US Soil Conservation Service on a reseeding program.
 Speak with Schaake about fish below the slaughter house being caught or found dead with hog hair puncturing their stomachs and intestines.
-Meet with County Commissioners and request more deputies patrol county roads to stop pheasant poaching before hunting season.
-Club incorporates.
+Meet with County Commissioners and request that more deputies patrol county roads to stop pheasant poaching before hunting season.
+The club incorporates.

-1947 – Club joins Yakima, Benton and Klickitat County groups to form South Central Washington Sports Council, to deal with local issues and give area a stronger voice at Washington Sports Council.
-Contact Stream Pollution Commission to survey conditions on the branch of Wilson Creek which flows through Ellensburg.
+1947 – Club joins Yakima, Benton, and Klickitat County groups to form South Central Washington Sports Council, to deal with local issues and give the area a stronger voice at the Washington Sports Council.
+Contact the Stream Pollution Commission to survey conditions on the branch of Wilson Creek that flows through Ellensburg.
 Magpie bounties continue to reduce preying on gamebirds.
-Reverend Eugene Duffy captivates February Club meeting with tales of his hunting experiences in Kittitas Valley.
+Reverend Eugene Duffy captivates the February Club meeting with tales of his hunting experiences in Kittitas Valley.
 September meeting preceded by showing of “two reels of colored film.”
-About 90 boy scouts, scout officials and parents attended.
-After films all enjoyed ice cream and soda pop.
+About 90 Boy Scouts, scout officials, and parents attended.
+After the films, all enjoyed ice cream and soda pop.
 Then scouts were “excused so that they might get home by 9:30p.m.”

 1948 – Lease airport property and buildings to create a clubhouse and trap grounds.
 Half of the funds come from members who either personally loan the club money or sign a $100 bank note.
 Stan Peterson loaned the Club $1000 to purchase targets and ammunition.
 All loans were repaid on schedule.
-Recommend to Game Commission there be a closed season on upland birds and no cow elk season north of Manastash Creek.
-Cascade Field & Stream files an injunction to prevent Wenas-Taneum special hunt or, if necessary, to file charges against Game Commission for the destruction of elk herd.
-Kittitas Club requests Game Commission lease suitable land exclusively for big game.
-Cascade Field & Stream visits Club and expresses views regarding possible extermination of Colockum herd and Taneum area elk trouble.
+Recommend to the Game Commission that there be a closed season on upland birds and no cow elk season north of Manastash Creek.
+Cascade Field & Stream files an injunction to prevent the Wenas-Taneum special hunt or, if necessary, to file charges against the Game Commission for the destruction of the elk herd.
+Kittitas Club requests a Game Commission lease of suitable land exclusively for big game.
+Cascade Field & Stream visits the Club and expresses views regarding the possible extermination of the Colockum herd and Taneum area elk trouble.

 1949 – Club helps Game Department with winter (48-49) feeding of birds and elk, and helps with elk count.
-Big Game Committee following stockmen/Game Department meetings regarding number of elk to be taken from certain areas.
+The Big Game Committee follows stockmen/Game Department meetings regarding the number of elk to be taken from certain areas.
 Squaw Creek antelope herd causing much damage in Badger Pocket.
-Club votes to recommend Game Commission abolish herd.
-Poor duck hatch this year.
-Club considering what can be done.
+Club votes to recommend Game Commission abolish the herd.
+Poor duck hatched this year.
+The club is considering what can be done.

 1950 - 1959

 1952 – December sees a large holdover of gamebirds.
-Members hope for good brood stocks.
+Members hope for good broodstock.

-1956 – Chukar and quail not doing well during winter.
-Club looks into setting up feed station.
-Game Protector Anderson speaks to club.
-Deer winter range degraded by grazing cattle.
+1956 – Chukar and quail are not doing well during winter.
+The club looks into setting up a feed station.
+Game Protector Anderson speaks to club. deer’s winter range degraded by grazing cattle.
 Long winter is threatening a terrific loss.
 Water spectre laid to rest.
 Club refused to pay for irrigation neither wanted nor used.
 County Commissioners finally paid bill and in return Club repairs buildings.
 Win-win.
-Club sets up Advisory Group at Chamber of Commerce to assist outside hunters.
+Club sets up Advisory Group at Chamber of Commerceto assist outside hunters.
 Advise where to hunt, best places to hunt, and asks they foster good hunter-farmer relations.
 Dale Chinn, new Game Farm Superintendent speaks to Club about improving conditions and methods to produce more and better birds for sportsmen.

 1958 – Club recommends Aksel Pederson as State Game Director.